Denis1gn/portfolio/README.md

 ## Researches and presentations folder includes:
 <p>- Master's degree research presentation which covers unicorn companies growth and influence of hype on stocks<p>
-<p>- Presentation for VC fund of edibles emerging market analysis and presentation of ghost kitchen project for delivery<p>
+<p>- Presentation for VC fund with analysis of edibles emerging market and presentation of ghost kitchen project for delivery<p>

 ## SQL & Python folder includes: